Lakelands (02) 4953 7111 Book Now

 SOPHIE MOSS

-Sophie Moss is a Registered Psychologist, commencing with John Waring and Associates in East Maitland in 2020.
-She completed her studies at the University of Newcastle in 2012.
+Sophie Moss is a Registered Psychologist, commencing with John Waring and Associates in 2020.
+Sophie completed her studies at the University of Newcastle in 2012.
 Sophie works closely with adolescents and children, particularly with issues around anxiety, depression, autism and ADHD, along with issues around behaviour management and relationships.
 She enjoys the dynamic of working inclusively and collaboratively with young people and their families.

 Sophie’s approach to Psychology is founded on the best interests and best possible outcome for the young people she works with.
 Sophie endeavours to assist clients in developing and maintaining healthy relationships, as well as improving their mood and behaviours through her client tailored approach.
 She utilises evidence-based treatment models, such as cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), and dialectic behavioural therapy (DBT).
 Whilst working with young clients, Sophie prioritises developing a therapeutic rapport to support achieving the young persons therapy goals.